django/dsf-working-groups/active/ai.md

 The scope of the AI Team is expected to change over time, and is to be decided by consensus of the team, with input from the Steering Council as required.

-\[TBC&nbsp; - could add examples of how the scope could evolve?\]

 Many of these activities can be undertaken by any contributor.
 The AI Team coordinates this work.
-It can step in where contributors are not available and support those who lack the knowledge to do so themselves.&nbsp;
+It can step in where contributors are not available and support those who lack the knowledge to do so themselves.

 ## Membership